By Matthew Thomas, Senior Policy and Programme Officer at the GLA – an LCCP Partner

 The potential for retrofit is also great.
 Approximately 10% of central London is covered by flat roofs, which are the most straightforward to green and have often been designed to take significant additional weight.
 We need to do more to retrofit green roofs and other urban greening measures to buildings in London, where they will provide both building scale and neighbourhood scale benefits.
 The GLA is encouraging such activity through initiatives like Greening the BIDs and helping to broker relationships between those who want to install a green roof and those who have a suitable host building.

-Please click here to view the map.
 If you would like to add more information on a green roof, or have even spotted one we have missed, then please do use the feedback process provided.
 Here are some nearby case studies in the City of London.
-If you’d like to install a green roof, or planters on your property or terrace, in the first instance please look at the useful links here.